-The Spring Creators Update (version 1803) will be rolled out in a few weeks from now.
-The Spring Creators Update is a feature update for Windows 10, meaning it includes new features, capabilities, and fixes.
+The April 2018 Update (version 1803) will be rolled out in a few weeks from now.
+The April 2018 Update is a feature update for Windows 10, meaning it includes new features, capabilities, and fixes.

 When Microsoft rolls out a feature update to Windows 10, the update is rolled out in a phased manner, meaning that the update will not be available to everyone immediately.
 The update might take a few weeks of time to show up on your PC.